cocos/cocos-docs/en/extension/asset-management.md

 ### New scene

-you can use the `Editor.Ipc` module to create the new scene:
+Use the `Editor.Ipc` module to create the new scene:

 `Editor.Ipc.sendToPanel('scene', 'scene:new-scene');`

 ### Save the current scene

-After modifying the scene data, you can use the `Editor.Ipc` module to save the current scene:
+After modifying the scene data, use the `Editor.Ipc` module to save the current scene:

 `Editor.Ipc.sendToPanel('scene', 'scene:stash-and-save');`

 ### Load other scenes

-Our expansion packs may need to traverse multiple scenes and operate and save them sequentially.
-In the previous section [Call the engine API and project script](scene-script.md), we introduced the method of accessing the engine API and the user project script through the scenario script.
+Expansion packs may need to traverse multiple scenes and operate and save them sequentially.
+In the previous section [Call the engine API and project script](scene-script.md), the method of accessing the engine API and the user project script through the scenario script was introduced.
 To load a new scene, use:

 ```js
 _Scene.loadSceneByUuid (uuid, function (error) {